-The Group recognises right-of-use assets at the commencement date, i.e. the date on which a lessor makes an underlying asset available for use by the Group.
-The right-of-use assets are measured at cost less any accumulated depreciation and any accumulated impairment losses and adjusted for any remeasurement of the lease liability.
-The cost of the right-of-use assets comprises the amount of the initial measurement of the lease liability, any initial direct costs incurred by the lessee; any lease payments made at or before the commencement date less any lease incentives received.
+The Group recognises right-of-use assets at the commencement date, i.e. the date on which the underlying asset becomes available for use.
+The right-of-use assets are measured at initial cost less accumulated depreciation and accumulated impairment losses and adjusted for remeasurement of the lease liability.
+The initial cost of the right-of-use assets comprises the amount of the initial measurement of the lease liability, initial direct costs incurred by the lessee; lease payments made at or before the commencement date less lease incentives received.
 The right-of-use assets are depreciated using the straight-line method to the earlier of the end of the lease term or the end of the useful life of the right-of-use asset.
 Depreciation of right-of-use assets is included in operating expenses under the item Depreciation and amortization.